Wideband LNA Impedance Matching: Pi vs L-Networks

 The Problem: 4:1 Impedance Ratio Across Half an Octave

-You have a low-noise amplifier whose datasheet lists an optimum source impedance of 200 Ω at 1 GHz.
-Your system impedance is 50 Ω. The ratio is 4:1, which sounds manageable — until you look at the required bandwidth.
+So you've got a low-noise amplifier with an optimum source impedance of 200 Ω at 1 GHz.
+Your system runs at 50 Ω. That's a 4:1 ratio, which doesn't sound too scary at first — until you realize you need to cover 800–1200 MHz.

-The target band is 800–1200 MHz, a 400 MHz span centered at 1 GHz.
-That's a 40% fractional bandwidth.
-Any matching network you build has to hold S11 below −15 dB across that entire range, or you lose sensitivity at the band edges — exactly where adjacent-band interference tends to be worst.
+That's 400 MHz of bandwidth centered at 1 GHz, or 40% fractional bandwidth.
+Your matching network needs to keep S11 below −15 dB across that entire span, or you'll lose sensitivity right at the band edges.
+And naturally, that's exactly where adjacent-band interference likes to live and make your life difficult.

 Why the L-Network Fails Here